Santigio/Youtube-Downloader/README.md

 5. Click the "Download" button to save the video to your device

 > Contributing

 If you would like to contribute to the development of Youtube-Downloader, please fork the repository and submit a pull request with your changes.

-> License
-Youtube-Downloader is licensed under the MIT License.
-See the LICENSE file for more details.